mrisher/smtp-sts/spec.md

 .# Abstract

-SMTP STS is a mechanism enabling mail service providers to declare their ability to receive TLS-secured connections, and to request sending SMTP servers to, when delivering mail destined for the recipient domain, require TLS encryption, with specified mechanisms for certificate validation, and/or to report TLS negotiation failures.
+SMTP STS is a mechanism enabling mail service providers to declare their ability to receive TLS-secured connections, to declare particular methods for certificate validation, and to request sending SMTP servers to report upon and/or refuse to deliver messages that cannot be delivered securely.

 {mainmatter}

 # Introduction

 The STARTTLS extension to SMTP [@!RFC3207] allows SMTP clients and hosts to establish secure SMTP sessions over TLS.
 In its current form, however, it fails to provide (a) message confidentiality — because opportunistic STARTTLS is subject to downgrade attacks — and (b) server authenticity — because the trust relationship from email domain to MTA server identity is not cryptographically validated.

 While such "opportunistic" encryption protocols provide a high barrier against passive man-in-the-middle traffic interception, any attacker who can delete